Violet King Henry

 Violet Pauline King Henry (October 18, 1929 – March 30, 1982) was a Canadian lawyer and activist.
 King was the first Black woman lawyer in Canada, the first Black person to graduate law in Alberta, and the first Black person to be admitted to the Alberta Bar.
 She was also the first woman named to a senior management position with the American national YMCA.

+Early life and education

-Personal life
+Early life

+Violet Pauline King was born on 18 October 1929 in Calgary, Alberta, the daughter of John Emerson King and Stella King.
+Her birth occurred just weeks before the beginning of the Great Depression, a global economic crisis that shaped the social and economic conditions of her childhood in Calgary.
+She grew up in the city's Hillhurst–Sunnyside neighbourhood with three siblings, Vern, Lucille, and Ted.

 Family

 King's father John and his extended family moved to Amber Valley, Alberta in 1911, as part of a group of African American farmers migrating from Oklahoma to Alberta, both as part of the Great Migration and to avoid racist laws.
 They settled in Keystone, Alberta (now Breton, Alberta) southwest of Edmonton.
 They came to Canada as part of a Canadian government campaign to entice Southern US farmers to the Canadian Prairies, although Clifford Sifton's plan had expected white settlers.

 King's parents, John and Stella, moved to Calgary in 1919, where her father worked as a porter and her mother worked as a seamstress.
 Many African Americans, including her father, worked as porters in Canada.
 Both of her parents were considered important members of the Calgary community of Black persons.
 When she graduated, the Brotherhood of Sleeping Car Porters, a key player in the civil rights movement, gave significant attention to her achievements and both the union's president and vice president travelled from New York and Detroit to make a presentation to her in Calgary.
 She was also treasurer of the Calgary Brotherhood Council.